 “It’s easier for me to just pay my drivers 25% of the total ticket,” Gaston said.
 “Plus without a base salary, they work harder and take pride in the fact that they are truly earning every commission they make.”

 As previously mentioned, be transparent with your employees about any changes you decide to make to your business.
-Whether you’re switching to commission, reducing benefits, or getting creative with staffing levels, lay it out in detail.
+Whether you’re switching to commission, reducing employee benefits, or getting creative with staffing levels, lay it out in detail.